-(2) In determining the damage suffered by the corporation or scheme for the purposes of making a compensation order, include profits made by any person resulting from the contravention or the offence.
+(2) In determining the damage suffered by the corporation, scheme or fund for the purposes of making a compensation order, include profits made by any person resulting from the contravention or the offence.

-Damage includes diminution of value of scheme property
+Damage includes diminution of value of scheme or fund property

-- (3) In determining the damage suffered by the scheme for the purposes of making a compensation order, include any diminution in the value of the property of the scheme. - (4) If the responsible entity for a registered scheme is ordered to compensate the scheme, the responsible entity must transfer the amount of the compensation to scheme property.
-If anyone else is ordered to compensate the scheme, the responsible entity may recover the compensation on behalf of the scheme.
+- (3) In determining the damage suffered by the scheme or fund for the purposes of making a compensation order, include any diminution in the value of the property of the scheme or fund. - (4) If the responsible entity for a registered scheme is ordered to compensate the scheme, the responsible entity must transfer the amount of the compensation to scheme property.
+If anyone else is ordered to compensate the scheme, the responsible entity may recover the compensation on behalf of the scheme. - (4A) If the operator of a notified foreign passport fund is ordered to compensate the fund, the operator must transfer the amount of the compensation to the fund property.
+If anyone else is ordered to compensate the fund, the operator may recover the compensation on behalf of the fund.